StackStorm/st2contrib/README.md

 make all
 ```

-By default, this command will only perform checks on changed files and packs.
-If you want
+By default when running this command on a non-master branch, it will only
+perform checks on changed files and packs.
+If you want to run checks on all the
-to run checks on all the files and packs (regardless if they changed or not), you can do
+files and packs (regardless if they changed or not), you can do that by
-that by specifying ``FORCE_CHECK_ALL_FILES=true`` environment variable as show below.
+specifying ``FORCE_CHECK_ALL_FILES=true`` environment variable as show below.

 ```bash
 FORCE_CHECK_ALL_FILES=true make all